ADS100147C/Minecraft-ADS-sMod/README.md

-# Minecraft-ADS-sMod
+# Minecraft-ADS-sMod - Source Code
 This is the Minecraft Mod "ADS's Mod"download file.
-Thanks for the playing.
+You can get the code from here.
-The minecraft mod Launguage is Chinese
+You can't say this mod is you makes.